Swiss Lotto Exposed — Can You Become the 865th Millionaire?

 Joker refers to an additional six-digit number.
 During each drawing, a six-digit number is chosen after the main 7 numbers get selected.
 Players that match some of the Joker digits will win an additional prize.
 The minimum requirement is to match at least 2 consecutive numbers from right to left in order to win.
 People that match all 6 of the Joker numbers can win an additional prize of several million Swiss francs (the Swiss Lotto Joker jackpot – a separate pool from the main jackpot).

 When buying tickets, players can submit their entries for upcoming drawings.
 The number of drawings for which a line is to be submitted will have to be indicated upon buying the ticket.
 A jackpot subscription is also available – the tickets are submitted only when the jackpot reaches a certain amount specified by the player.

 Switzerland Lotto Prizes and Odds

-There are 8 ways to win a prize by playing Swiss Lotto.
+There are 8 ways to win a prize by playing the Swiss Lotto.
 Obviously, the most attractive prize tier is the jackpot one.

 The odds of winning the jackpot are 1 in 31,474,716.
 The minimum guaranteed jackpot is 1.5 million CHF.
-If there’s no winner, the amount will roll over towards the next drawing.
+If there’s no winner, the amount will roll over toward the next drawing.
 This is the main reason why Swiss Lotto has produced some pretty spectacular jackpots over the years.